 Kabbage vs OnDeck: Customer Service

 Both Kabbage and OnDeck have responsive customer service teams.
-While customer service may not be the first thing you think of when comparing lenders, good customer service can save you trouble.
-You might have a problem with your loan, or have a question you need answered quickly.
-If this happens, you need to have confidence that your provider will be there to help you.
+While customer service might not be something you’ve considered when comparing lenders, good customer service can save you trouble.
+If you have an issue with your loan or a quick question, you need to have confidence that your provider will be there to help you.

 Kabbage vs OnDeck: Additional Features